madila/shoelace/docs/components/button.md

 ### Circle Buttons

 Use the `circle` attribute to create circular icon buttons.
+When this attribute is set, the button expects a single `<sl-icon>` in the default slot.

 ```html preview
 <sl-button variant="default" size="small" circle>